MMX Group & Melbourne Mint Consulting

 After the wireframing we began working on the branding development and interface elements.
 These were rolled out into a pattern library in a shared asset Sketch file with the team (using Abstract for change commits).
 Each element was logged in Sketch for use across the atomic library design and ultimately the website.
 In this way the more the teams grew and expanded with the business, the better this information had one single source of truth and could be updated and approved with one change reflected across the whole design in one click.

 Wireframe design & teaching

 Lis advised the graphic designer on atomic design (creating atoms, organisms, molecules and pages) and how to wireframe (tailoring it in a method that would work best for their company).
-From their Lis wireframed all the primary pages and through various meetings with stakeholders the wireframes were approved for UI design.
-The internal graphic designer then took over whilst Lis assisted with how to create a website interface, setup, how to outline the various states, mobile and desktop grids and handing assets & notes over to a development team with prototyping where needed.
+From there Lis wireframed all the primary pages from the information architecture and through various meetings with stakeholders the wireframes were approved for UI design.
+The internal graphic designer then took over whilst Lis advised how to create the website interface, setup, how to outline the various states, mobile and desktop grids and handing assets & notes over to a development team with prototyping where needed.

 UI design & teaching

-After the wire framing and pattern library, Lis provided a number of examples of interface design picking a few specific elements of the website.
-Lis worked with the designer to show the various hover states, active states and user interactions that need to be considered when designing the UI and how to best present these for the developers.
+After the wire framing and pattern library, Lis provided examples of interface design for the project through picking a few specific elements of the website.
+Lis worked with the designer to detail strategy for interface decisions, laying out content, and show the various hover states, active states and user interactions that need to be considered when designing the UI and how to best present these for developers.